csdms/bmi/docs/source/bmi.info_funcs.rst

   function in a vector, a standard container in the language.
 * In Python, the argument is omitted and the names are returned from the function in a tuple, a standard container in the language.
+* A model may have no input variables.

 .. _get_output_var_names: